ShreyAgarwal71/Weather-App/README.md

 - RESTful API to handle CRUD operations for weather records.
 - MongoDB integration for persistent storage.
-- Export stored weather records in JSON, XML, CSV, and PDF formats.
+- Export stored weather records in JSON, CSV, and PDF formats.

 ## Technologies